 No matter what form your request takes, you should follow the procedures below to submit a request.
-Requests may be submitted via e-mail, in letter format, or by fax.
+Requests may be submitted via email, in letter format, by fax, or electronically at https://www.foia.gov.
 A verbal request for a record will not be accepted, nor will questions in a FOIA request be answered.
-The FOIA is a record/document disclosure statute.
+The FOIA is a record/document disclosure statut

-1. To begin, start by stating "This is a Freedom of Information Act request."
+- To begin, start by stating "this is a Freedom of Information Act request."

-3. A requester must state a willingness to pay all fees or fees up to a specified amount, or provide justification to support a fee waiver or reduction of fees.
+- A requester must state a willingness to pay all fees or fees up to a specified amount, or provide justification to support a fee waiver or reduction of fees.
 Agreement to pay a fee is considered to include amounts up to $250, unless another greater or lesser amount is specified.
-Currently we charge search, review (for commercial requesters only), and duplication costs.
+Normally we charge search, review (for commercial requesters only), and duplication costs.
 Total costs will depend on the fee category your request falls under.
-(Requester fee categories and the fee schedule is provided at enclosure (3) of Secretary of the Navy Instruction 5720.42F).
-This document is in Adobe Portable Document Format (.pdf) located in our Links page.
-In order to view, navigate, download, enter form data, and print this document, you MUST have the Adobe Acrobat Reader Internet plug-in installed in your browser.
-If the Reader plug-in is not already installed, you can download it from the Adobe site HERE.
+(Requester fee categories and the fee schedule is provided at enclosure (3) of Secretary of the Navy Instruction 5720.42F.
+This document is in a Portable Document Format (.pdf) located in our links page.

-7. Submitting Your Request to a Navy Activity
+Step 1a: Submitting Your Request o a Navy Activity

-If you believe the records you seek are held at the Headquarters of the Commander, U.S. Fleet Forces Command (USFF), you may use any of the following methods to submit a Freedom of Information Act request:
+If you believe the records you seek are held at the headquarters of the Commander, U.S. Fleet Forces Command (USFFC), you may use any of the following methods to submit a Freedom of Information Act request:

 Public Affairs Office